SSMV01/ccmd/manual/Creating a new custom command.md

 - After the *if= or if:* give the string that you want to check in *or* compare with the output

-- |=| executes the command given after it IF the condition is True
+- run: executes the command given after it IF the condition is True

 - Finally, write the command that you want to execute if the condition is true